Directorette/collection-log/README.md

 Open the collection log and click through all the pages to get your total progress.
 Pages that have not yet been clicked on will be marked with `*`

 ### Upload to collectionlog.net
-1. Enable "Allow collectionlog.net connections" under the "Exporting" section in the plugin settings
+1. Enable "Allow third-party connections" under the "Exporting" section in the plugin settings
 2. Log into OSRS with the account you would like to upload your collection log for
 3. In the Collection log plugin side panel, follow the "Quick start" instructions in the info tab